1.800.221.5175

 Download Now

-#3 Restart struggling students
+#3 Support struggling students with a fresh start

-#4 Adopt a new instructional strategy
+#4 Add new instructional strategies

 Sometimes we need to build our repertoire of teaching strategies in order to provide more variety in what we do in our classrooms.
 If you have been focusing on your routines as suggested above, you may want to start adding new routines based on these five proven instructional strategies—Improving classroom discourse, promoting fluency, using real-world problems, implementing blended learning, and focusing on the math practice standards.
 You can find out more about these suggestions for enhancing your math instruction in this post.